shahraj81/aida/tools/aida-evaluation/README.md

 The number of entries in the submission that met the pooling criteria.

 #### Column # 11: Assd
+Assd is the number of entries in the submission over which AP is computed.

+##### When the switch `--cutoff` is used:
-The number of entries in the submission that met the pooling criteria and were assessed.
+Assd is the number of entries in the submission that were assessed and that met the pooling criteria (where the pooling criteria is applied only to assessed entries).
+We recommend to always use the switch `--cutoff` when running the scorer.

 ##### If the system was included in the pool:
 `MtPlgCrt` should be the same as `Assd`

 ##### If the system was NOT included in the pool:
-  `NtMtPlgCrt` could be greater can `Assd`
+`MtPlgCrt` could be greater can `Assd` because `MtPlgCrt` is the number of entries (both assessed and unassessed) in the submission that met the pooling condition.

 #### Column # 12: NtAssd
 The number of entries in the submission that met the pooling criteria but were not assessed.
 This would be non-zero if and only if the submision being scored was not part of the pool assessed.